Topdu/OpenOCR/docs/openocr.md

 - Blurry or low-resolution images.
 - Text with incomplete or occluded portions.

-Remarkably, the **OpenOCR mobile recognition model** delivers results comparable to the larger and more resource-intensive **PP-OCRv4 server model**.
+Remarkably, **OpenOCR mobile recognition model** delivers results comparable to the larger and more resource-intensive **PP-OCRv4 server model**.
 This highlights OpenOCR's efficiency and optimization, making it a versatile solution across different hardware platforms.

 ### **System used in Real-World Scenarios**